mis7ern9o/aws-cdk-action-for-python-project/README.md

 ## Credits

-Many thanks to Scott Brenner for his [original Github Action](https://github.com/ScottBrenner/aws-cdk-action) which this action is based on.
+Many thanks to Scott Brenner and Greg Farrow for their [original Github Action(s)](https://github.com/ScottBrenner/aws-cdk-action) which this action is based on.